UFO Sightings 2017: New Lightning Storm Video ‘Shows’ Alien Aircraft

 While there are no officials confirming or denying this particular UFO sighting posted on YouTube on February 18, another problem is referencing.
 In particular, the exact location, date, and time would be good information to share in order to validate a UFO sighting claim — especially in 2017.

-One other thing to note about this video is how the description for the UFO sighting also states that they are not sure if the UFO got struck by lightning or whether it intended to use the “lightning for it’s energy.”
+One other thing to note about this video is how the description for the UFO sighting also states that they are not sure if the UFO got struck by lightning or whether it intended to use the “lightning for its energy.”

 Interestingly, there have been several UFO sightings over the years associated with lights or lightning — but lightning storms are starting to be a UFO topic that is closely followed.